Installation on Unix/Linux

 If building a Shared library or a Java class is required, then you should find a Makefile in the service directory which is responsible to help you build this Services Provider.
 So you should simply run the make command from the Service directory to generate the required file.

-Then you simply need to copy the content of the cgi-env directory in cgi-bin.
+Then, copy the contents of the cgi-env directory to cgi-bin.

 To install the ogr/base-vect-ops Services Provider, supposing that your cgi-bin directory is /usr/local/lib use the following commands: